Vega Video Editor

 Overloading Projects

-A typical misstep in Vega Video Editor is adding multiple transitions:
+A typical misstep in Vega Video Editor is adding too many effects:

 • Consequence: Your final piece might slow down or appear overwhelming.